Market

 required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under

-(“Ind AS”) and other accounting principles generally accepted in India, of the state of affairs of the Company
+AS”) and other accounting principles generally accepted in India, of the state of affairs of the Company as at

-as at March 31, 2024 and its financial performance including other comprehensive income, changes in equity
+March 31, 2025 and the loss and its financial performance including other comprehensive income, changes in

 Basis for opinion